elypia/elypiai/CONTRIBUTING.md

 [The wrapper that users interface with.][ud-wrapper]

-This demonstrates a minimal usage of Elypiai for a small API, there's little magic added above what other libraries already provide, in fact most of these instructions until the last step weren't using anything in Elypiai yet.
+This demonstrates a minimal usage of Elypiai for a small API, there's little magic added above what other libraries already provide, in fact most of these instructions until the last step was just basic Retrofit and Gson usage.
-The important part is was using the Elypiai classes/interfaces which gives users the control to add pipes and extensions, and share resources between wrappers.
+The important part is was using the Elypiai classes/interfaces which gives users the control to add pipes, extensions, and share resources between wrappers.

 [retrofit]: https://github.com/square/retrofit "Retrofit on GitHub"